-We live in a small village in Alsace (France) close to Germany and Switzerland.
+We live in a small village in the north of France, close to Lille and the Belgian border.
 We plan to breed Australian Shepherds of working lines with versatile abilities that love to work.
 We strive for our Aussies to be especially suited for active participation in different dog sports and for working with livestock.
 Our dogs are very attached to the family and preferably spend the evening after a long day of training or work with their people on the sofa.

 We both loved dogs from a very early age and bought our first dog on our own initiative.
 Nils saved his pocketmoney so long until he could buy a Saluki (racing dog).
 These slim and fast animals have been in his family since his seventh birthday.